MediaArea/RAWcooked/Doc/Case_study.md

 A small group of sequences had their RAWcooked encoding times recorded, revealing an average of 24 hours per sequence.
 The sequences all had finished MKV durations between 5 and 10 minutes and were mostly 4K 16-bit sequences.
 The fastest encodes took just 7 hours with some taking upto 46 hours.
 There appears to be no cause for these variations in the files themselves and so we must assume that general network activity and/or amount of parallel processes running have influenced these variations.

 A separate 2K solo and parallel encoding test revealed much quicker encoding times from our servers:
 * Solo 341GB 2K RGB 12-bit sequence took 80 minutes to complete RAWcooked encoding.
 MKV was 22.5% smaller than DPX.
+The MKV was 16 minutes and 16 seconds.
 * Solo 126GB 2K RGB 16-bit sequence tool 62 minutes to complete.
 MKV was 30.6% smaller than the DPX.
+The duration of the MKV was 11 mins 42 secs.
 * Parallel 367GB/325GB 2K RGB 16-bit sequences took 160 minutes/140 minutes to complete.
 MKVs were 27.6% and 24.4% smaller than their DPX respectively.
+The durations were 11 mins 34 secs, and 10 mins 15 secs.

 ### <a name="tests">Useful test approaches</a>